rminelli/backend-assessment-insurance-company/README.md

 name=Jacquelyn&email=jacquelynblankenship%40quotezart.com
 ```

-* For simulation purposes the token expiration time has been set to 300 seconds (5 minutes)
-You can change this in the function getToken
+* For simulation purposes the token expiration time has been set to 300 seconds (5 minutes), you can change this in the function getToken
 ```bash
 $ ./src/middleware/authentication.js
 ```